benrr101/node-taglib-sharp/docs/classes/_src_id3v2_frames_commentsframe_.commentsframe.md

 **Returns:** void

-number Value containing the encryption identifer for the current instance or
+number Value containing the encryption identifier for the current instance or
     `undefined` if not set.

 ___